 Students and parents are reminded that universities and employers often ask for references throughout year 13 – including on results day in August – which will include questions about attendance and punctuality.
 The school can only say that attendance is “outstanding” if it is over 95%.
 Poor attendance and punctuality in year 13 can seriously affect your future plans!

 All students must be in school before the 9.10 am bell.
 You must be in a lessons on time.
 After lunch, students must be back in school by the first bell at 2.05 pm.
 If you are late to morning or afternoon school, you will have a detention at break.

 Students who are late to lessons or school two more times in a week will have a one hour detention after school.

 HOMEWORK & DEADLINES

 Homework will be set regularly by teachers.
 All homework tasks must be completed on time and to the best of your ability.
 This is essential if you are going to achieve your target grades.
 You must enter all homework in your homework diary, even if you are recording it elsewhere (such as your phone, Google Classroom or in your folders).
 The diary is a tool to help you to organise your workload, and also for your parents, ATL and other staff to monitor what homework is being set.

 In order to be successful at this level students must spend time outside of lessons completing research and private study.
 This should be between 5 and 9 hours per A Level, or around 15-20 hours for a BTEC course.
 All students have non-contact time built into their timetable.
-This time should be spent in one of our study rooms or in the library.
+This time should be spent in the room allocated on your timetable, you must not leave this room at any time.
 Students must also be spending time at home engaged in their studies.